pengying/androidtv-codelab/static/codelabs/1-androidtv-adding-leanback/4-create-video-detail-fragment.md

 ### Create DetailsDescriptionPresenter

-Before we get the image and create the `DetailsOverviewRow` we need to define a Presenter to bind the data.  by the leanback library, you use presenter objects to control the display of data on screen, including media item details.
-The framework provides the <a href="https://developer.android.com/reference/android/support/v17/leanback/widget/AbstractDetailsDescriptionPresenter.html"><code>AbstractDetailsDescriptionPresenter</code></a> class for this purpose, which is a nearly complete implementation of the presenter for media item details.
+Before we get the image and create the `DetailsOverviewRow` we need to define a Presenter to bind the data.
+The Leanback framework provides the <a href="https://developer.android .com/reference/android/support/v17/leanback/widget/AbstractDetailsDescriptionPresenter.html"><code>AbstractDetailsDescriptionPresenter</code></a> class for this purpose, a nearly complete implementation of the presenter for media item details.

-&rarr; Under `fastlane` create a new class `DetailsDescriptionPresenter` extending AbstractDetailsDescriptionPresenter.
+&rarr; Under `fastlane` create a new class `DetailsDescriptionPresenter` extending `AbstractDetailsDescriptionPresenter`.

-&rarr; Override onBindDescription.
-Cast the item as a `Video` object then get and set the `Title`, `Subtitle` and `Body`.
+&rarr; Override `onBindDescription`.
+Cast the item as a `Video` object then get and set the `Title`,
+ `Subtitle` and `Body`.

     @Override
-    protected void onBindDescription(ViewHolder viewHolder, Object item) {
+    protected void onBindDescription(ViewHolder viewHolder, Object o) {
-        Video video = (Video) item;
+        Video video = (Video) o;

         if (video != null) {
             Log.d("DetailsDescriptionPresenter", String.format("%s, %s, %s", video.getTitle(), video.getThumbUrl(), video.getDescription()));